 Why Should I Test Automated Bidding?

 At this point, you may be wondering “Why should I even test automated bidding?”
 It seems as though there are a lot of factors that make automated bidding ineffective.
 Automated bidding isn’t useful for every advertiser, but if you have conversion tracking enabled, at least 100 monthly conversions per campaign, limited seasonality, CPA as the top KPI, and a large(ish) budget, there are potential benefits to testing an automated bidding strategy.

 At the heart of automated bidding is the assumption that machine learning can outperform human optimization.
 In addition, automated bidding strategies adjust bidding in real-time, meaning you’ll only pay the big bucks for searches that have a high potential to convert.
 With automated bidding, you give up control of your campaigns in exchange for (hopefully) more efficient advertising.
 It is also important to note that automated bidding relieves the advertiser from having to manually adjust bids.
 That could mean you have more opportunity to connect with clients, work on a case, or just relax.
 Automated bidding isn’t a “set it and forget it” strategy, but it does let the machine learning do some additional advertising legwork.

 Testing automated bidding involves a considerable amount of risk.
 If you are an inexperienced legal advertiser, creating and managing a Google Ads account may seem too risky of an investment.
 If that is the case for your firm, or if you are simply looking to supplement your current marketing mix with an additional channel, consider purchasing legal case leads from eGenerationMarketing.
 We are committed to providing your firm with high quality, exclusive legal case leads for a low price.

-We currently offer Social Security disability, personal injury, workers’ comp, and FDCPA case leads nationwide.
+We currently offer Social Security disability, personal injury, workers’ comp, and employment law case leads nationwide.
 If you’d like to learn more about our lead pricing and availability, give us a call today at 617.800.0089.